DrewNull/optimizely-cms12-upgrade/README.md

 Managing the lifecycle of `HttpClient` in .NET Framework was always a pain.
-The central point of confusion is that `HttpClient` implements `IDisposable`, but that putting it in a `using` statement can lead to SNAT port exhaustion (i.e., when your web server runs out of outgoing connections and stops processing incoming requests until they free up) and bring your entire application to its knees.
+The central point of confusion is that `HttpClient` implements `IDisposable`, but putting it in a `using` statement can lead to SNAT port exhaustion (i.e., when your web server runs out of outgoing connections and stops processing incoming requests until connections free up) and bring your entire application to its knees.

 Much has been written on this: